How Dark is Limo Tint & Is It Legal?

 Make sure that everything is still safe.
 This type of window tint is a super-dark tint.
 Especially at night it can obstruct your view a bit.
 Go to one of your window tint providers, as usually they will have examples of different tints.
 That way you can decide for yourself if a particular tint is too dark or not.
 Allowed VLT ratings vary from state to state.
 Some strict states require 70 percent of the light to make it through the glass.
 Always make sure that your colored windows are compliant with state law to avoid unnecessary problems.

-Making Sure Your Automotive Window Tint is Compliant with State Law
+Making Sure Your Automotive Window Tinting is Compliant with State Law